Neffats/Guessing-Game/README.md

 **COMMAND** **PARAMETER**

 Each part is seperated by a space.
 Each message has a maximum size of 512 bytes, anything after this limit is ignored.
+Each message must end with \r\n.

 The commands are as follows: